alga-hopf/rag_nf/README.md

 # Normal form for right angled groups

-Functions to compute the normal form for elements in right-angled group as described in \cite[]
+Functions to compute the normal form for elements in right-angled groups.

 ## Getting started